 As parents of new drivers, we know you need guidance you can trust.
 That’s why we gathered the best information from clinicians, researchers, driving instructors, teens, educators, and others to help you navigate the learning-to-drive process and beyond.
 From parenting advice to a downloadable driving log and much more, we will help make this challenging time a rewarding experience for both you and your teen.

-- The Facts About Teen Driving
+- Facts About Teen Drivers

-- Your Changing Teen
+- The Teen Brain

 - You Can Help Your Teen

 - Parent As Driving Teacher: A Useful Guide

 Parent of a 13- or 14-year-old and beginning to think about driving?
 CHOP consulted on a nationwide web-based program for young teens and their parents that promotes safe passenger behavior among pre-driving teens.
 The program, called Countdown2Drive, is available at www.Countdown2Drive.org.

 Teens have the lowest seat belt use of any age group.